Would you like to know what you should put on a real estate business card for higher conversion rates?

 So, to increase the conversion rate, you need to make those steps as easy and smooth as possible.

-So, the guy who is only talking and throws his business cards around won’t be remembered very well and thus doesn’t create the positive frame to be remembered.
+The guy who is only talking and throws his business cards around won’t be remembered very well.

-Regarding Step 2: This one, you can’t influence very much and it is a tricky one.
+Regarding Step 2: You can’t influence this step very much, and it is tricky.

-Maybe you could encourage the new contact to store it in a place where he doesn’t store the other business cards he received.
+Maybe you could encourage the new contact to store it where he doesn’t store the other business cards he received.

 If you have a QR code printed on it, you could get him to scan the code before storing it in his pocket.

-Regarding Step 3: I already mentioned the use of a QR code on the business card.
+Regarding Step 3: I already mentioned using a QR code on the business card.
 By using it, you could get rid of this additional step altogether.

 You drastically reduce the steps required to pass the contact information manually into a contact database and make it less of a hassle and obstacle for your new contact to access your contact information.

-To have a great attention-grabbing real estate business card, what you can do is:
+To have an attention-grabbing real estate business card, what you can do is:

 - Putting Your USP on it (unique selling proposition)